-- Remember to store metals seperate from goods they could stain like furniture and good linens.
+- Remember to store metals separate from goods they could stain like furniture and good linens.

-- To prepare for worst case scenario, you should always keep an external back up of important information prior to storage.
+- To prepare for a worst-case scenario, you should always keep an external back up of important information prior to storage.

 - Computers are sensitive to moisture and shock so pack everything carefully as per other electronics goods and remember to label your cords.

 - Using linen or bubble wrap at the top and bottom of your packaging will help protect it from shock.

 - Individually wrap each item with butcher’s paper or bubble wrap.